isc-projects/kea/doc/sphinx/arm/hooks-flex-option.rst

 followed by ``.boot`` for content.

 A commonly discussed use case is modifying the DHCPv4 subnet mask option (code 1).
-The following example demonstrates that capability.
-All ingress packets identified by the gateway address 192.168.0.1 are met with a /32 subnet mask in the response.
+The following example demonstrates that capability, as all ingress packets identified by the gateway address 192.168.0.1 are met with a /32 subnet mask in the response:

 .. code-block:: json